Beta flash

 Rappel, to

 Also: to rap.
-Descending by sliding down a
+Descending by sliding

 rope.
 Known in Britain (and